The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Non-neutral, complex plasmas. Coulomb systems. Examples and discussion

-Experimental investigations of charged particles levitated in external potentials have recorded significant progress that coincided with the advent of ion traps.
+Experimental investigations of charged particles levitated in external potentials have recorded significant progress that coincides with the advent of ion traps.
 The paper of Wuerker {\em et al} reports ordered structures obtained with aluminium microparticles that are cooled as an outcome of collisions with a background buffer gas \cite{Wuerk59}.
-Experiments describe crystallization into a regular array, followed by melting when both the RF trap potential and cooling force change.
+The experiments describe crystallization into a regular array, followed by melting when both the RF trap potential and cooling force change.
 Other experiments also report similar phenomena \cite{Blu89}.
 The transition from an ion cloud to a crystal-like structure corresponds to a chaos-order transition.
 These intriguing phenomena are a convincing proof that a Paul trap represents a powerful tool to investigate the physics of few-body phase transitions and thus gain new insight on such mesoscopic systems \cite{Schli96, Walth95}.

 The dynamics of a single stranded DNA (ssDNA) molecule can also be investigated by using nanoscale, linear 2D traps operating in vacuum \cite{Jose10}.
-By employing molecular dynamics simulations, it is demonstrated that a line charge can be efficiently trapped for a well defined range of stability parameters.
-A 40 nm long ssDNA does not fold or curl in the Paul trap, but could experience rotations around the CM.
-Rotations could be prevented by applying a stretching field in the axial direction,which leads to enhanced confinement stability.
+By employing molecular dynamics simulations it is demonstrated that a line charge can be efficiently trapped for a well defined range of stability parameters.
+A 40 nm long ssDNA does not fold or curl in the Paul trap but can experience rotations around the CM.
+Rotations can be prevented by applying a stretching field in the axial direction, which results in enhanced confinement stability.